Partitioning-related clauses for

 ALLkeyword in place of

-partition_names, in which case the statement acts on all partitions in the table.
-For more information and examples, see Section 21.3.4, “Maintenance of Partitions”.
+partition_names, in which case the statement acts on all table partitions.
+For more information and examples, see Section 24.3.4, “Maintenance of Partitions”.

 InnoDBdoes not currently support per-partition optimization;